palant/palant.info/content/articles/more-malicious-extensions-in-chrome-web-store/index.md

 ---
-title: "More malicious extensions in Chrome Web Store"
-date: 2023-05-31T13:37:16+0200
-description: "So far I discovered 18 malicious extensions with 55 million users in total.
-Most popular ones are: Autoskip for Youtube, Crystal Ad block and Brisk VPN.
-They have been active for two years, undetected by Google."
 categories:
 - security
 - privacy
 - add-ons
 - google
+date: 2023-05-31T13:37:16+0200
+description: 'So far I discovered 18 malicious extensions with 55 million users in total.
+Most popular ones are: Autoskip for Youtube, Crystal Ad block and Brisk VPN.
+  They have been active for two years, undetected by Google.'
+lastmod: '2023-06-01 07:53:34'
+title: More malicious extensions in Chrome Web Store
 ---

 Two weeks ago I wrote about the [PDF Toolbox extension containing obfuscated malicious code](/2023/05/16/malicious-code-in-pdf-toolbox-extension/).
 Despite reporting the issue to Google via two different channels, the extension remains online.
 It even gained a considerable number of users after I published my article.